Sigrid Guhr, AbbVie, Germany

 Jef van Schuerbeek, Consulting bvba, Belgium

-During this Course, specialists will share their expert knowledge about all important GMP aspects in Pharmaceutical Development and IMP Manufacturing.
+During this Live Online Training Course, specialists will share their expert knowledge about all important GMP aspects in Pharmaceutical Development and Investigational Medicinal Product (IMP) Manufacturing.
 You will be able to elaborate and discuss both EU and FDA requirements.

-This course has been designed by the ECA to broaden your knowledge and to consolidate the various GMP aspects which need to be considered in a successful development of a new pharmaceutical product.
+This Live Online Training has been designed by the ECA to broaden your knowledge and to consolidate the various GMP aspects which need to be considered in a successful development of a new pharmaceutical product.

-This course has been designed for R&D personnel involved in Pharmaceutical Development, IMP Manufacturing, Quality Control and Regulatory Affairs.
+This Live Online Training Course has been designed for R&D personnel involved in Pharmaceutical Development, IMP Manufacturing, Quality Control, Quality Assurance, and Regulatory Affairs.

 Global GMP Requirements from Phase 1 to Scale-up and Transfer

 - Global requirements: applicable law, directives, guides and guidelines: what is really required